GenesisFR/HowToBecomeGoodAtShooters/README.md

 - destroying the drone also causes an explosion that can kill her if she's close
 - unable to deploy drones when disrupted
 - usually peeks a few seconds after deploying drones if a player is visible (great for riflers/snipers)
+- walking backwards is enough to dodge her drones

 #### Medic
 - throws EMP jammers and attempts to revive downed allies via a medical drone